ASainio/WISE-Light-Curves/detailed_examples and known issues.md

 WISE light curves of ultra cool dwarfs analyzed with Lomb-Scargle periodogram.

 Hints:
 - To get statistical data of the set it would be advisable to use proper filters.
 Sources are visually vetted and sources with "F" for given band should be discarded as their solution is failed for some reason.
-Some of failed sources can be re-run if requested, if it is software issues rather than blending or bad signal to noise ration.
+Some of failed sources can be re-run if requested.
 Another good filter is to set amount of datapoints >= 50 or >= 100.
 Also SNR is considered to be a good filter.
 - When plotting the data one should inspect outliers as some blended sources might remain.

 Known issues: